tfabris/BlueGigaEmpeg/README.txt

 Arduino serial port 2 (RX2/TXT) goes to the bluetooth chip's serial port.
 This is at TTL level so the Arduino and the bluetooth chip can connect almost directly with wires or traces instead of needing to go through a MAX232 circuit.
-However, the TX wire from the Arudino is running at 5v TTL, and the BlueGiga chip runs at 3v (and our assembly will actually have it nominally at 2.5v), you must run the Arduino TX2 output through a simple voltage divider to step 5v TTL from Arduino down to 2.5v for the BlueGiga chip.
+However, the TX wire from the Arduino is running at 5v TTL, and the BlueGiga chip runs at 3v (and our assembly will actually have it nominally at 2.5v), you must run the Arduino TX2 output through a simple voltage divider to step 5v TTL from Arduino down to 2.5v for the BlueGiga chip.
 This is a simple circuit with just 2 resistors.
 More details below.